-Religious School begins at 9:30am on Sundays.
+Religious School begins at 9:30am on Sundays during the school year.
 All Jewish children are welcome!
-For more information, read the September Bulletin, and if you have more questions, call the office or contact Jan Levin.
+For more information, read the September Bulletin, and if you have more questions, call the office or contact Marc Ordower.

 Our mission is to instill in our students and their families a love for Judaism and the Jewish way of life, to provide them with the tools for their spiritual journey, and to make meaning of the world around them in a Reform Jewish context.

 We encourage our families to connect their daily lives to local and worldwide Jewish communities and to engage in meaningful Jewish acts.
 We provide an enjoyable religious education that cultivates a lifelong commitment to Jewish learning.

 Our Sunday morning curriculum, planned by the principal in consultation with the religious education committee and the faculty, includes: